wemod-deck/wemod-deck/README.md

 ## Usage
 1. Run `wemod-deck.ahk`.
-2. Log in with your Wemod account.
+2. Log in with your WeMod account.
-3. Find the game trainer on [Wemod Game List](https://www.wemod.com/cheats), copy its URL and paste it into Wemod Deck.
+3. Find the game trainer on [WeMod Game List](https://www.wemod.com/cheats), copy its URL and paste it into WeMod Deck.
 For example: https://www.wemod.com/cheats/dragon-quest-xi-s-echoes-of-an-elusive-age-definitive-edition-trainers
 4. Press `Generate Trainer`.
 5. Open the generated file in `trainers` folder.
-6. Press `Run game with Wemod` to start the game.
+6. Press `Run game with WeMod` to start the game.
 7. Wait for the game to load, then click on the buttons to toggle cheats.

 ![image](https://user-images.githubusercontent.com/118170091/201822928-6075297b-608e-4632-be12-83f324373529.png)